Velocity Merchant Services Logo

 • SNAP EBT chip cards, which are also rolling out nationwide

 Not sure if your POS supports this?
 Contact your provider.
+EBT processors play a key role in enabling your POS system to accept mobile payment options for SNAP benefits, so ask your provider if your current EBT processor supports mobile payment integration.
 If you’re using a system like Clover, chances are you’re already halfway there.
-(And if not, we’ll help you fix that.)
+(And if not, we’ll help you fix that and help you avoid the common pitfalls of so‑called “free” POS systems.)

 2. Work with a Payment Partner Who Knows the USDA Rules

 VMS works directly with small business owners and understands the USDA’s compliance needs.
-Don’t get caught off guard—some older or budget POS systems can’t accept mobile EBT without major updates.
+Don’t get caught off guard—some older or budget POS systems can’t accept mobile EBT without major updates, and it’s worth reviewing merchant services FAQs for small businesses so you know what to expect from your provider.

 We’ll walk you through: